-Currently I am a PhD student working on the StockDNA project at the Mariani lab at Salford University.
-Supervised by Professor Stefano Mariani and in collaboration with the Centre of Environment, Fisheries and Aquaculture Science (CEFAS), I will be using environmental DNA to assess pelagic fish stocks in combination with acoustic trawl data in ICES divisionary VIIe and VIId.
+Currently I am a PhD student working on the StockDNA project at the Mariani lab at LJMU.
+Supervised by Professor Stefano Mariani and in collaboration with the Centre of Environment, Fisheries and Aquaculture Science (CEFAS), I will be using environmental DNA to assess pelagic fish stocks in combination with acoustic trawl data in ICES divisions VIIe and VIId.

 I have a Masters of Marine Zoology (Mzol) from Bangor University.
 In the final years I spent at Bangor I primarily worked with the Molecular Ecology and Fisheries Genetics Laboratory (MEFGL) (mefgl.bangor.ac.uk) with Professor Gary Carvalho.
 Where I was involved with the Atlantic salmon project and gained valuable experience working with the Institute of Marine Research (IMR) Norway as well as becoming a keen bioinformatician.

-My academic goal is to become a leading fisheries researcher, this goal has been fuelled by wanting to discover the complex and unknown processes and structures of fish communities.
+My academic goal is to become a leading fisheries researcher; a goal fuelled by wanting to discover the complex and unknown processes and structures of fish communities.
 To be able to use environmental DNA to give a better insight into these fish communities and possible routes to advance human knowledge and improve fishing policy is an exciting prospect.
-The StockDNA project at Salford university has given me the tools to unlock the secrets that lie beneath the surface.
+The StockDNA project at LJMU university has given me the tools to unlock the secrets that lie beneath the surface.